-If you’re really desperate to squeeze in another game, you might also went to check out the fixtures for the B teams of Real Madrid, Atletico and Getafe.
-All three also currently play in Group 1 of the Segunda B. Real Madrid Castilla play at the Alfredo Di Stéfano Stadium (Valdebebas Cercanias Station).
-Tickets for their games are officially reserved for Real Madrid members but you may be allowed in at kick-off time if you just show up at the gate.
+If you’re really desperate to squeeze in another game, you might also want to check out the fixtures for the B teams of Real Madrid or Atlético who both play in the Primera Federación.
+Real Madrid Castilla are based at the Alfredo Di Stéfano Stadium (Valdebebas Cercanias Station) which also hosts the club’s female team.

 Groundhopping in Madrid – Getting Around